← Back to Blog

 docker run -v mydata:/app/data myimage

-# Bind mount (host directory mapped into container)
+# Bind mount - maps a host directory into the container

 docker run -v $(pwd)/src:/app/src myimage